EugZol/datacaster/README.md

 Useful to "mark" the value as validated (see section below on hash schemas, where this could be applied).

+#### `pass_if(base)`

+Returns ValidResult if and only if base returns ValidResult.
+Returns base's error result otherwise.

+Doesn't transform the value: if base succeeds returns the original value (not the one that base returned).

 #### `pick(key)`

 Returns ValidResult if and only if the value `#is_a?(Enumerable)`.